 Kettle and Fire’s founder made use of Bing Ads instead.
 He built a landing page where users could buy bone broth.
 He purchased $50 worth of Bing ads and got some sales.
 In 2 weeks, he made $500.

 Finally, a great way to test your offering is to ask people in person.
 You can do that by attending events (e.g., industry conferences) with a high concentration of your potential customers.

 In a way, this is a strategy that has some of the benefits of guest blogging and cold outreach:

 You are burrowing the audience of the event.

 You are interacting one-on-one with potential clients/partners with helps you judge their level of interest and their willingness to commit.

 Spiffy’s founder made excellent use of this strategy.
-He built his SaaS on top of another platform, and he assisted an event related to this platform.
+He built his SaaS on top of another platform and assisted an event related to this platform.
 He shared with us:

 “The spark that got us started was going to major industry conferences and showing off the mock-ups.
 They felt authentic on a phone as people scrolled even though it was just a picture… the software we started as an addon had a very tight-knit community, and what we were doing was thought to be impossible.”

-Of course, it is also possible to organize and run your event (e.g., a webinar) with the same goal, but this is easier to do if you have a well-developed network.
+Of course, organizing and running your event (e.g., a webinar) with the same goal is also possible, but this is easier to do if you have a well-developed network.

 For example, Aazar Ali Shad, Ecomply.io’s founder, put together 3 webinars on different topics and promoted them on relevant FB groups.
 The results were 5 pre-launch customers for $560 in MRR.